RaySSharma/fvtt-encounter-builder/README.md

 * Changed to click-to-remove for actors in builder.
 * Added on-hover image for actors in builder.
 * Added Chrome support (event.explicitOriginalTarget -> event.srcElement).

+#### 0.2.0

+* Added support for hostile (opponent) players or friendly (allied) monsters.
+* Player characters can only be placed once.
+Monsters can be placed multiple times.
+* Added box highlighting when dragging opponents.
+* Refactored HTML and CSS.
+* Added button to clear builder.